DARMA-tasking/LB-analysis-framework/README.md

 <br />

-JSON data files Validator validates VT data files against defined schema.
-It is located in the VT repository and can be found [here](https://raw.githubusercontent.com/DARMA-tasking/vt/develop/scripts/JSON_data_files_validator.py).
+JSON data files Validator validates vt data files against defined schema.
+It is located in the vt repository and can be found [here](https://raw.githubusercontent.com/DARMA-tasking/vt/develop/scripts/JSON_data_files_validator.py).

 #### Download into LBAF